node-red/node-red.github.io/docs/getting-started/beaglebone.md

 ### Upgrading

-The latest Debian images already have Node-RED and Node.js installed - the easiest way to upgrade is to use the built in upgrade tool:
+The latest Debian images already have Node-RED and Node.js installed - the easiest way to upgrade is to use the built-in upgrade tool:

     sudo apt update
     sudo apt upgrade nodejs bb-node-red-installer